CelliesProjects/ps4_jb900_esp8266/README.md

 5. Connect the PS4 to the `ESP8266 PS4 9.00 jailbreak` WiFi access point.
 5. Browse to `192.168.4.1` and choose a payload.
 6. Follow the on-screen intructions.

+### Credits go to
+theflow, ChendoChap, Specter, Znullptr, sleirsgoevy and GamerHack (and a lot of others!)